 As you can see, a lot of rubbish has been drawn out of this verse.
 But what is Paul really saying in 1 Timothy 2?
 He’s saying women need to be taught, just like men need to be taught.

 Paul lived in a culture that placed little value on educating women.
-This was not good.
 Like Jesus, Paul believed the daughters of Eve should have the same learning opportunities as the sons of Adam.
 “Let a woman learn” (1 Tim.
 2:11).

 But I am afraid that just as Eve was deceived by the serpent’s cunning, your minds may somehow be led astray from your sincere and pure devotion to Christ.
 For if someone comes to you and preaches a Jesus other than the Jesus we preached, or if you receive a different spirit from the Spirit you received, or a different gospel from the one you accepted, you put up with it easily enough.
 (2 Cor.
 11:3-4)

-Paul is not saying women are inferior to men; he’s saying, don’t neglect to train the women.
+Are women more easily deceived?
+No!
+Paul is not saying women are inferior to men; he’s saying, don’t neglect to train women.
 Adam neglected to teach Eve and as a result she fell into deception.
 We ALL need to know what God has said lest we be deceived by another Jesus or a different gospel.

 It’s likely that Paul was also addressing some Gnostic teachings that had surfaced in Ephesus.

 Gnosticism was a mish-mash of rambling heresies that have largely been lost to history.
 We don’t know exactly what was being taught, but given the local culture, it’s a fair bet there were some who believed that Eve or some Artemis-like mother-goddess figure had created Adam, or that Eve had been the smart one for pursuing knowledge from the forbidden tree while Adam had been deceived into ignorance.
 Paul wrote to set the record straight.